-Changes in the pharmacokinetic profile of midazolam due to drug interactions, physiological variables, etc., may result in changes in the plasma concentration-time profile and pharmacological response to midazolam in these patients.
-For example, patients with acute renal failure appear to have a longer elimination half-life for midazolam and may experience delayed recovery (see CLINICAL PHARMACOLOGY, Special Populations, Renal Failure).
+Changes in the pharmacokinetic profile of midazolam due to drug interactions, physiological variables, etc., may result Risk of Intra-arterial Injection in changes in the plasma concentration-time profile and pharmacological response to midazolam in these patients.
+For delayed recovery (see CLINICAL PHARMACOLOGY, Special Populations, Renal Failure).
 In other groups, the relationship between prolonged half-life and duration of effect has not been established.

-Pediatrics and Neonates: In pediatric patients aged 1 year and older, the pharmacokinetic properties following a single dose of midazolam reported in 10 separate studies of azolam are similar to those in adults.
+Pediatrics and Neonates: In pediatric patients aged 1 year and older, the pharmacokinetic properties following a single dose been established.
+Midazolam should only be administered intramuscularly or intravenously. of midazolam reported in 10 separate studies of midazolam are similar to those in adults.
 Weight-normalized clearance is similar or higher (0.19 to 0.80 L/hr/kg) than in adults and the terminal elimination half-life (0.78 to 3.3 hours) is similar to or shorter than in adults.
-The pharmacokinetic properties during and following continuous intravenous infusion in pediatric patients in the operating room as an adjunct to general anesthesia and in the intensive care environment are similar to those in adults.
+The pharmacokinetic properties during and following continuous intravenous infusion in pediatric patients in the operating room as an adjunct to general anesthesia and in the intensive care environment ai similar to those in adults.

-seriously ill neonates, however, the terminal elimination half-life of midazolam substantially prolonged (6.5 to 12.0 hours) and the clearance reduced (0.07 to 0.12 L/hr/kg) compared to healthy adults or other groups of pediatric patients.
-It cannot be determined if these differences are due to age, immature organ function or metabolic pathways, underlying
+12.0 hours) and the clearance reduced (0.07 to 0.12 L/hr/kg) compared to healthy adults or other groups of pediatric vehicle until the effects of the drug, such as drowsiness, have subsided or until one full day after anesthesia and surgery, injection of fentanyl and in patients on an infusion of fentanyl who have received a rapid injection of midazolam. patients.
+It cannot be determined if these differences are due to age, immature organ function or metabolic pathways, underlying illness or debility.

-Obese: In a study comparing normals (n = 20) and obese patients (n = 20) the mean half-life was greater in the obese group (5.9 vs 2.3 hours).
-This was due to an increase f approximately 50% in the Vd corrected for total body weight.
+group (5.9 vs 2.3 hours).
+This was due to an increase of approximately 50% in the Vd corrected for total body weight.
 The clearance was not significantly different between groups.

-Geriatric: In three parallel group studies, the pharmacokinetics of midazolam administered IV or IM were compared in young (mean age 29, n=52) and healthy elderly subjects (mean age 73, n=53).
-Plasma half-life was approximately two-fold higher in the elderly.
-The mean Vd based on total body weight increased consistently between 15% to 100% in the elderly.
-The mean CI decreased approximately 25% in the elderly in two studies and was similar to that of the younger patients in the other
+vound (mean age 29, n=52) and healthy elderly subjects (mean age 73, n=53).
+Plasma half-life was approximately Pediatric Neurotoxicity vo-fold higher in the elderly.
+The mean Vd based on total body weight increased consistently between 15% to 100% in Published animal studies demonstrate that the administration of anesthetic and sedation drugs that block NMDA receptors the elderly.
+The mean CI decreased approximately 25% in the elderly in two studies and was similar to that of the younger

 Congestive Heart Failure: In patients suffering from congestive heart failure, there appeared to be a two-fold increase in the elimination half-life, a 25% decrease in the plasma clearance and a 40% increase in the volume of distribution of midazolam.

-Hepatic Impairment: Midazolam pharmacokinetics were studied after an IV single dose 0.075 mg/kg) was administered to 7 patients with biopsy proven alcoholic cirrhosis and 8 control patients.
-The mean half-life of midazolam increased 2.5-fold in the alcoholic patients.
-Clearance was reduced by 50% and the Vd increased by 20%.
-In another study n 21 male patients with cirrhosis, without ascites and with normal kidney function as determined by creatinine clearance, no changes in the pharmacokinetics of midazolam or I-hydroxy-midazolam were observed when compared to healthy individuals.
+Hepatic Impairment: Midazolam pharmacokinetics were studied after an IV single dose (0.075 mg/kg) was administered 7 patients with biopsy proven alcoholic cirrhosis and 8 control patients.
+The mean half-life of midazolam increased which may result in slower recovery.